Table of Contents

 The following pie chart shows world consumption of hydrogen:

-Technical solutions for these issues are not expected during the forecast period of this report.
-However, intensive research on the above topics is ongoing and being strongly funded in the United States, Europe and Japan.
-Research programs are listed and discussed in more detail in the regional sections of this report.
+Technical solutions to the problems involved in using hydrogen as an economically and ecologically meaningful energy carrier are not expected during the forecast period of this report.
+However, intensive research on hydrogen generation and storage, as well as the generation of energy from hydrogen, is ongoing and being strongly funded in the United States, Japan and Europe.
+Research programs are listed and discussed in more detail in the regional sections of the report.

 Nearly 96% of all hydrogen is derived from fossil fuels, with natural gas being by far the most frequently used with an estimated 49%, followed by liquid hydrocarbons at 29%, coal at 18%, and electrolysis and other by-product sources of hydrogen with 4%.

 In China, steam reforming of coal and steam reforming of natural gas are two major methods of producing large volumes of hydrogen.
 Hydrogen produced by these two methods is used mainly in the production of ammonia and methanol in China.
 At one time, the refineries used mainly naphtha as raw material.
 With the increasing prices of crude oil, many were converted to use coal or natural gas as feedstocks.
 Ammonia, petroleum refining and methanol are the three single largest hydrogen markets in China.
 These three areas account for over 90% of China's total hydrogen consumption.